 Pathways to impact

-Another current example of impact generating research is the LoBaNet project (link is external)led by Christian Beck and Vito Latora, funded by EPSRC, in which we apply stochastic modelling techniques to load balancing problems in the energy industry.
+Another current example of impact generating research is the LoBaNet project led by Christian Beck and Vito Latora, funded by EPSRC, in which we apply stochastic modelling techniques to load balancing problems in the energy industry.

 For more information on research of individual group members, follow the link "People" on the left